-This blog opens with a post about the site of Corstorphine’s ancient physic well, and what is – and isn’t – there to see.
+This is a post about the site of the ancient physic well in Corstorphine, Edinburgh, and what is - and isn't - there to see.

 The remains of the well are located behind Dunsmuir Court, an unassuming small estate of flatted houses just off Ladywell Road, west of the old High Street of Corstorphine.
 The lady of Ladywell is undoubtedly connected with this well - but whether she is the biblical mother of Jesus or some earlier pagan association I've not been able to uncover.
 Sadly, there is no information at the site of the well to set any of this in context.

 We took a walk just after New Year, on a cold bright morning when the grass was just slightly encrusted with frost in places and the sun was dazzling.

 The commemorative plaque for the physic well is located at the bottom, northern end of Dunsmuir Court, and is now fenced in with what looks like a relatively new set of metal railings.
 They are slightly incongruous, but perhaps they help to protect the stones and plaque from damage.
 Earlier pictures I've seen have the stones open to the edge of the grass.
 This site and the surrounding area are part of the conversation area covering the old village of Corstorphine, so that might explain why it's been enclosed in this way.